alexanderswerdlow/dotfiles/README.md

 ## Thanks To...

-[Dries's Dotfiles](https://github.com/driesvints/dotfiles) for the initial setup of the repo.
+Initially this was based off of [Dries's Dotfiles](https://github.com/driesvints/dotfiles) but it's since been completely re-written.